 Where to next?

-After having the privilege of spending eight serene months in Thailand, I adventured my way through the majority of SE Asia, including Laos.
-This country should be near the top of every adventure travelers list of destinations in Asia.
+After having the privilege of spending eight serene months in Thailand. on a travel hiatus, I adventured my way through the majority of SE Asia, including Laos.
+This country should be near the top of every adventure traveler’s list of destinations in Asia.

 Let’s lean on geography and continue with…

-As the chosen location for the most recent season of Westworld (obsessed), Singapore boasts one of the highest praised airports in the world and is home to some of the most fascinating sights: the cloud forest, the famous Marina Bay Sands light show (watch it from a riverboat for a better experience), and the Art & Science Museum, just to name a few.
+As the chosen location for filming the fantasy dystopia series, Westworld, Singapore boasts one of the highest-praised airports in the world.
+The eclectic city is also home to some of the most fascinating sights: the cloud forest, the famous Marina Bay Sands light show (watch it from a riverboat for a better experience), and the Art & Science Museum, just to name a few.

 Getting around town was tricky and expensive for a solo traveler who opted to stay outside of the CBD (central business district or city center).
 The whole city is expensive if I’m being honest.
 A few fun facts: chewing gum is illegal here and you can be fined heavily for attempting to bring it into the country.
 Also, Singapore is known as one of the cleanest places on earth as a result of the consistent cleaning efforts of city workers and large fines in place for littering.